MuckyTaters/MuckyVision3/README.md

 The 'MuckyVision3/tests' folder contains all the files required to build a live demo program, either on Linux or Windows (using MinGW).
-Note the file MuckyVision3/include/Version.h provides control over certain aspects of the build process, although the default settings there should work initially.
+Note the file MuckyVision3/include/Version.h provides control over certain aspects of the build process, although the default settings should work for both Linux and Windows (MinGW).

 Suggestions for Linux: